About Essence of Horhsal and the setting

 - Atmogis: They can make use of elements around them to change forms and use respective powers.

-- Faunarim: The least original race but the one that makes it easiest to find avatars for.
-They are like kemonomimis and have animal parts, like ears, claws, wings, tails, paws, and so on and differ wildly in their looks, depending on the animal they are similar to.
+- Faunarim: They are like kemonomimis, people that look human-like but have animal parts, like ears, claws, wings, tails, paws, and so on and differ wildly in their looks, depending on the animal they are similar to (a catgirl is a kemonomimi).
 Their abilities depend on the parts they consist of.
-(They are not anthros)
+(They are not anthros, meaning bipedal animal people that do not look human-like.)

 - Floraph: They are similar to Faunarims but are made up of plant parts instead.
 Unlike Faunarims, Floraphs share a lot of abilities and can do things like shooting spores, absorb poison and use it, grow thorns, and other abilities.